normandqq/Date-Time-Helper/README.md

 Use and modify as your wish, comment and criticism is welcome.
 Let me know you have use it in your whatever "project", that is only thing I request.
-No "thanks" request, only want to know how many time my code are used.
+No "thanks" request, <b>only want to know how many time my code are used.</b>

 <h2>How-To</h2>